Condo Insurance rates increased over 50% in 2022. We can ensure your Luxury Condo Unit in South Florida with hurricane.

 - Condo-Hotel Rental Condo.

-- Condo Interior Elements – this policy covers condo unit interior structures such as carpeting, kitchen, bathroom cabinetry, electrical fixtures, water heater, interior A/C unit, and flooring.
+- Condo Interior Elements – According to Condominium bylaws, this policy covers condo unit additions and alterations interior structures such as carpeting, kitchen cabinets, bathroom cabinetry, electrical fixtures, water heater, interior A/C unit, and flooring.

-- Personal Belongings – moreover, this policy extends coverage to appliances, furniture, clothing, electrical equipment, fine arts, and jewelry.
+- Personal Belongings – moreover, this policy extends coverage to items such as appliances, furniture, clothing, electrical equipment, fine arts, and jewelry.
+Personal Contents is covered at 100% replacement cost.

-- Loss Assessment – when an accident damages the condominium property common area, the association places assessment fees collectively divided between all unit owners to restore their property.
-This policy covers the assessment amount up to $2,000 per policy limit, per Florida Statutes rules 714; Florida insurance companies must provide a policy assessment limit of $2,000 per claim.
+- Loss Assessment – When an accident damages the condominium property common area, and cost of repair exceeds the limit of coverage in the condo association master policy, the association enforce assessment fees collectively divided between all unit owners to restore the property.
+This policy covers the assessment amount up to $2,000 per policy limit, per Florida Statutes rules 714; Florida insurance companies must provide a policy loss assessment limit of $2,000 per claim.

-- Loss of Use – furthermore, a condo unit owner policy also includes an endorsement for loss of use, in the event, your interior unit is severely damaged due to a loss, and you need to move out to a temporary apartment or a nearby hotel while the condo unit is under repair, this policy pays for the temporary living expenses.
+- Loss of Use – furthermore, a condo unit owner policy also includes an endorsement for loss of use, in the event your interior unit is severely damaged due to a covered loss, and you need to move out to a temporary apartment or a nearby hotel while the condo unit is under repair, this policy pays for temporary living expenses up to 12 Months.

 - Hurricane and Wind Insurance – and this policy cover your condo unit when a named hurricane or high wind damages your condo unit in Florida.